Jabulani-N/Audio-Unifier/devlog.md

 ### 01

 - [ ] copy format from `named vid 2 m4a` from `vid2aud` repo to make it take a given SINGLE FILE input and convert it to a PROVIDED FILETYPE
+      - [ ] we have one that works, so copypaste it and change where needed. new file for easier testing
   - [ ] script that takes any filetype and converts it to one
     - [ ] mp3
       - [ ] `libmp3lame` codec